The IAMC-TMX has identified emergency management as one of their key priorities.

 Tina Donald is from the community of Chu Chua, or Simpcw First Nation.
 In addition to raising her family there, she has spent 22 years serving her community as a council member.

 Since 1994, Tina has been a First Responder for her community.
 She has been involved in Emergency Management in Simpcw since October 1997.
-After 2003 fires, she took on a lead role with Simpcw EM Team, coordinated emergency management plan and operations centre training for staff.
+After 2003 fires, she took on a lead role with Simpcw Emergency Management Team, coordinated emergency management plan and operations centre training for staff.
 During the 2017 fire, taking on Incident Commander role.

 Tina’s experience in fisheries has led her to manage the Dunn Creek Hatchery and coordinate stewardship and education programs for school groups K-12th grade.
 She also coordinates youth fishing activities in Simpcw territory.

 Tina represents the Simpcw Council on a variety of board and committee positions and organizes many other community events.
 She brings her wealth of experience in emergency management, fisheries/wildlife and education to her role as Chair of the Emergency Management Subcommittee.